inVoltag/figma-awesome-color-palette/README.md

 The idea to make this Figma plugin comes from the article: [Accessible Palette: stop using HSL for color systems](https://wildbit.com/blog/accessible-palette-stop-using-hsl-for-color-systems).

 This plugin will allow you to:
-- Create a complete palette from any existing color to help you build a color system.
+- Create a complete palette from any existing color to help you build a color scaling (or Primitive colors).
-- Adjust the color palette in real-time to control the contrast.
+- Manage the color palette in real-time to control the contrast.
-- Deploy the color palette by publishing it as local styles and variables or exporting it as code for several platforms.
+- Sync the color shades with local styles, variables, and third-party plugins.
+- Generate code in various languages.
+- Publish the palette for reuse across multiple documents or add shared palettes from the community.

 ## Documentation
 The full documentation can be consulted on [docs.ui-color-palette.com](https://uicp.link/docs).

 ## Contribution
 ### Community
-Ask questions, submit your ideas or requests, discuss your usage, debate the evolution, etc.
+Ask questions, submit your ideas or requests on [Canny](https://uicp.link/feature-requests).
-Submit your ideas on [Canny](https://uicp.link/feature-requests).

 ### Issues
 Have you encountered a bug?
 Could a feature be improved?